 During all of this, Jackie Johnson and Harold Shapiro a.k.a.
 Wildman are running around and taking out the Axis soldiers with precise aim.
 Before too long however, they soon find themselves getting surrounded by several Nazis.

 Back with Sgt.
 Rock, he manages to reach his fellow comrade named Horace Canfield a.k.a.
 Bulldozer who’s fending off the enemy.
 Just then, Franklin notices the Axis side approaching with a tank as he orders his men to fall back.
 However, the Nazis manage to get a powerful shot off as Bulldozer get flung towards the ground.
 As he attempts to get up, his head is ringing as he sees his fellow soldiers falling in battle.
-Just then, the enemy tank approaches and prepares to finish him off.
+Suddenly, the enemy tank approaches and prepares to finish him off.
 Just then, Sgt.
 Rock appears as he climb up, opens the hatch and drops a grenade inside before jumping off to evade the explosion.

 Suddenly, he wakes up from his nightmarish revisiting of this horrid battle.
 The Nurse (voiced by Audrey Wasilewski) tells him that the medics found him half-buried within the rubble and that his men are unfortunately dead, officially listed as Missing In Action.
 As the opening credits roll, he’s then met upon by an official who tells him to head out alongside him.
 Franklin says that he has to get back out to the battlefield, but the official confirms the nurse’s claim that the entirety of Easy Company has been wiped out.
 Not only that, but he tells Sgt.
 Rock that he’s been reassigned and that their lieutenant needs to speak with him.